Velké Losiny: Geography

 Velké Losiny is located about 8 km northeast of Šumperk and 50 km north of Olomouc.
 It lies mostly in the Hanušovice Highlands.
 A small part of the municipal territory in the east extends into the Hrubý Jeseník mountains.
 The highest point is the hill Bukový vrch at 771 m above sea level.
-The village is located in the valley of the Losinka creek.
+The village is located in the valley of the Losinka Creek.

 History

 The first written mention of Velké Losiny is from 1296.
 The most notable owners were the Zierotin family, who acquired it in the second half of the 15th century and held it more than 300 years.
 The family had rebuilt the local fortress into a castle, had built new church and founded here a spa and a paper mill.

-In 1678–1692 Velké Losiny was the centre of the most infamous witch trials in the nowadays Czech Republic.
+In 1678–1692, Velké Losiny was the centre of the most infamous witch trials in the nowadays Czech Republic.
 They were conducted by Heinrich Franz Boblig von Edelstadt, who was summoned to Velké Losiny by Countess Galle and eventually stopped by the brothers Joachim and Maximilian of Zierotin.

 At the end of the 18th century, the Zierotins fell into debt and began selling their estates.
 In 1802, they had to sell Velké Losiny with the castle to the House of Liechtenstein, in whose possession it remained until 1945.

 Demographics

+Transport

+Velké Losiny is located on the railway line from Nezamyslice to Kouty nad Desnou via Prostějov, Olomouc and Šumperk.
+There are four train stations and stops in the municipal territory, including Loučná n.Desnou-Filipová, which serves the neighbouring municipality of Loučná nad Desnou.

 Sights

-Most popular tourist sites are the castle, the spa and the handmade paper mill, the oldest in Europe.
-Notable is also the late Renaissance Church of Saint John the Baptist from 1599–1603.
+The most significant monuments are the castle and the handmade paper mill, which is the oldest in Europe.
+Notable is also the late Renaissance Church of Saint John the Baptist, built in 1599–1603.
+A popular tourist destination is the thermal spa and its thermal water park called Termály Losiny.

 Castle

 The castle was built by Jan the Younger of Zierotin approximately in 1567–1589, on the site of an earlier Gothic fortress.
 The castle consists of three wings overlooking the courtyard with three floors of arcade galleries and is crowned by a narrow octagonal tower.
-At the turn of the 18th century the Renaissance buildings were extended with a further three, also arcaded, Baroque-style wings, to which were added a Baroque-style garden featuring romantic little structures and statues.
+At the turn of the 18th century, the Renaissance buildings were extended with a further three, also arcaded, Baroque-style wings, to which a Baroque-style garden featuring romantic little structures and statues was added.

-According to unfounded reports the Austrian poet Franz Grillparzer stayed in the castle in the 19th century; he was supposed to have based his tragedy The Matriarch on the sad romantic story of the ghostly Zierotin protectoress.

-The castle interiors are among the most remarkable Renaissance spaces in the Czech Republic and most beautiful of all is the banqueting hall with panelled ceiling.
-The picture gallery houses a collection of Italian, Dutch and Flemish paintings from the 17th and 18th centuries.
-The Zierotin armoury contains a collection of pistols and guns made by master gunsmiths at home and abroad from the 17–19th centuries.

-Spa
+From 1945, the castle is owned by the state.
+It is protected as a national cultural monument and is open to the public.
+The most valuable element of the castle interiors is the knight's hall with a Renaissance coffered ceiling.
+Notable are the castle chapel, decorated with frescoes by Johann Christoph Handke, and the castle gallery with paintings of the most important European painting schools.